themeteorchef/saas-stripe/saas-stripe.md

 }
 ```

-Hang on a sec!
-You just said we'll only be using our _private_ keys.
-Right you are.
-However, it's important to know how to set _both_ your private and public keys.
-Note: Stripe uses a slightly different naming convention for their keys, so, `private == secret` and `public == publishable`.
-The meaning is exactly the same, but it's good to pay attention to.
-Also notice in the above example that we've broken our keys up into two objects `private` and `public`.
+Notice in the above example that we've broken our keys up into two objects `private` and `public`.
 What gives?

 Recall from earlier that by default, our `settings.json` file keeps everything _private_ and only accessible on the server.
 To get around this, Meteor acknowledges anything we place in our `public` object in our `settings.json` file as "allowed on the client."
 This is handy for things like storing public keys and other non-sensitive data.
 For organizational purposes, we've added a `private` object.
 Keep in mind this isn't _necessary_ for the data inside to show up on the server and merely a personal convention for [keeping things tidy](http://youtu.be/Lzt82V-xtfA?t=2m35s).